puzzle/ops-techlab-rancher/labs/21_provision.md

 Login into your `userX-k8snode[1-2]` VMs and execute the docker command on each VM.
 Don't add `userX-k8snode3` yet, as we wanna add this node later.

 Your cluster is now beeing provisioned.
-Observe the Messages show in the Rancher Control Plane webgui and wait until you cluster is fully ready.
+Observe the Messages show in the Rancher Control Plane and wait until you cluster is fully ready.
 This will take some minutes.

 ![Kubernetes Cluster rwady](../resources/images/cluster_ready.png)